 The Government has been accused of an ad hoc approach to planning and development in the inner south with the Deakin Residents Association calling for a Master Plan to be developed for the area and nearby Yarralumla.

-The association’s president, Dr George Wright said Deakin was struggling to cope with the number of current and proposed developments, as parking issues, increased traffic flows and loss of amenity take their toll.
+The association’s president, Dr George Wilson said Deakin was struggling to cope with the number of current and proposed developments, as parking issues, increased traffic flows and loss of amenity take their toll.

 “Each development has a cumulative effect on transport and infrastructure yet the capacity for an integrated approach is completely absent as far as we can see,” he said.